capnmidnight/UnityLibraryManagement/README.md

 ## Overview

 To get everything to work just right, we have to commit to using a relatively rigid folder structure for our project.
 In principle, I'm not a fan of "magic folders", different areas of your project getting special treatment just because their parent folder is named a certain way.
-I didn't like it in Ruby-On-Rails, and I don't like it here.
+I didn't like it in Ruby-On-Rails and Django, and I don't like it here.
 We are adults, we can write configuration files and fully specify our dependencies.
 But in practice, we only need to use this structure as the "trick" to get Unity to use independently sourced and managed dependencies.
 In day-to-day development, we're still setting up our projects as we want for development.

  1. Out-of-band of our Unity project (or, at least the Assets folder), we create our own Visual Studio Solution for doing all the development we want that is not touching anything involving MonoBehaviour.
-    1. While .NET Standard 2.0 DLLs are technically consumable in Unity, the way in which their transient dependencies are specified *are not*. .NET Standard 2.0 DLLs deploy with a DLL for the code that they encapsulate, plus a `dependencies.json` file listing its transient dependencies.
+    1. While .NET Standard 2.0 DLLs are technically consumable in Unity, the way in which their transient dependencies are specified *is not*. .NET Standard 2.0 DLLs deploy with a DLL for the code that they encapsulate, plus a `dependencies.json` file listing its transient dependencies.
 This is in contrast to .NET Framework, where transient dependencies get copied to the output directory of a DLL project.
 With that in mind, we'll be creating One-Assembly-To-Rule-Them-All to take .NET Standard 2.0 code and assemblies and .NET Framework v4.7.2 code and assemblies and package them all up in a way that Unity will not barf over.
     2. To ease in managing all of these different target framework types, we'll want all Project Files within this solution to be built in the newer [SDK Style Project](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj) format.
     3. An XCOPY command takes the collected DLLs from the Ring-Of-Power project and dumps them into your Unity project's Assets/Plugins folder.
  2. In-band of our Unity project, you may want to consider setting the Backend Type in the Project Settings to ".NET 4.x".
 Unfortunately, I've encountered legitimate defects within the Mono implementations of the .NET Standard 2.0 version of some dependencies.

-You may also want to read up on [Target frameworks in SDK-style projects](https://docs.microsoft.com/en-us/dotnet/standard/frameworks).
-This explains how you reference individual frameworks within MSBuild.

 ### Create the Out-of-band VS Solution